 b.
-Employment/ Social Security and Protection Processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law in so far as it is authorized by:
+Employment/ Social Security and Protection

+Processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law in so far as it is authorized by:

-- -law provision or - -a collective agreement pursuant to national law providing for appropriate safeguards for the fundamental rights and the interests of the data subject c. vital interest d.
+-law provision or

+-a collective agreement pursuant to national law providing for appropriate safeguards for the fundamental rights and the interests of the data subject c. vital interest d.
 Foundations / Associations/ Non profit bodies processing is carried out by a foundation, association or any other not-for-profit body with a political, philosophical, religious or trade union aim, in the course of its legitimate activities:

 Processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent e.
 Manifestly public processing relates to personal data which are manifestly made public by the data subject f.
-Legal claims processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity g. substantial public interest
+Legal claims processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity g. substantial public interest Processing is necessary for substantial public interest, on the basis of Union or Member State law which:

-- (a) with appropriate safeguards and - (b) on condition that the processing relates solely to the members or to former members of the body or to persons who have regular contact with it in connection with its purposes and that the personal data are not disclosed outside that body without the consent of the data subjects h. medical data
+- (a) with appropriate safeguards and - (b) on condition that the processing relates solely to the members or to former members of the body or to persons who have regular contact with it in connection with its purposes and that the personal data are not disclosed outside that body without the consent of the data subjects